 In general, Section 125 (Cafeteria) plan rules do not allow mid-year changes in elections through the end of a plan year.
 If premiums for employer-sponsored group health plan coverage are taken on a pre-tax basis, Section 125 rules allow mid-year election changes only for certain specified events, such as:

-Changes in status (.. marriage, adoption, change in employment status, residence change);
+Changes in status (e.g. marriage, adoption, change in employment status, residence change);

 Significant cost changes or significant coverage curtailment/improvement;